AVXPANAOR/MedInternsGuide/README.md

 #### Medical Procedures
 * **Roberts and Hedges’ Clinical Procedures in Emergency Medicine and Acute Care**: A comprehensive textbook, covering almost every procedure you might encounter during your internship and beyond.
 It also includes many [videos demonstrating key procedures and techniques](https://drive.google.com/drive/folders/1idTnUFNWPBWsYAvQo09S43p10wavs3Z6?usp=share_link).
-* **Suture like a Surgeon: A Doctor’s Guide to Surgical Knots and Suturing Techniques...**: A quick read, covering the theoretical foundations pretty well, but terrible when it comes to actually teaching techniques.
+* **Suture Like a Surgeon: A Doctor’s Guide to Surgical Knots and Suturing Techniques...**: A quick read, covering the theoretical foundations pretty well, but terrible when it comes to actually teaching techniques.
 * **Atlas of Suturing Techniques:
 Approaches to Surgical Wound, Laceration, and Cosmetic Repair**: The go-to reference when you want to do anything more complex than a simple interrupted suture.
 It also comes with various perfect illustrations and some [accompanying videos](https://atlasofsuturingtechniques.com/index.html).